FASD Info Sheets

 Expanded Resource

-FASD, Mental Health and Suicide
+FASD, Mental Health and Suicide: The Facts

 The significant challenges that people with FASD face make them very vulnerable to poor mental health, which can lead to self-medication with alcohol or substances and suicidal ideation.
-This is a sobering look at the facts and figures of the increased mental health issues associated with FASD.
-Our tips for boosting mental health in rangatahi / young people can be read here
+This is a look at the facts and figures of the increased mental health issues associated with FASD.

 Information Sheet